Head Office: Irwin & Company, Station House, Midland Drive, Sutton Coldfield West Midlands B72 1TU

 A company voluntary arrangement can only be implemented by an insolvency practitioner.
-They draft a proposal for the creditors and then discuss these proposals at a meeting to see if the Company Voluntary Arrangement (CVA) will be accepted.
+They draft a proposal for the creditors and then discuss these proposals at a meeting to see if the CVA will be accepted.
 Proposals can be made by the directors, administrator or liquidator, and include the appointment of a licensed insolvency practitioner as the nominee.
 A vote will be held and passed so long as 75% (by debt value) of the creditors agree.

 Creditors need to be reassured that the repayment proposals are realistic and that the licensed insolvency practitioner will watch the agreement closely.
 It’s important that the company is able to show that they will be able to afford the monthly contributions from their income.

 Creditors are usually willing to support a CVA, even if they’re unlikely to recoup all they are owed, as the alternatives, such as company liquidation, are much worse as they would receive significantly less.

 Once a CVA has been accepted, all company creditors are bound to the terms of the proposal, whether they voted for it or not.
 As long as the terms are adhered to, creditors are no longer able to take any further legal action and any existing legal actions (such as a winding-up order) will cease.

 During the CVA, single payments are made monthly to the insolvency practitioner, with the fees charged by the insolvency practitioner automatically deducted.
 The company will no longer be required to fund any further costs.

 Note that Companies House will register the fact a company has entered into a CVA and it will be recorded on its credit file.